MelForze/OpenAPI-Sampler/README.md

 # OpenAPI Sampler

-`OpenAPI Sampler` is a Burp Suite extension for authorized API security testing.
+Burp Suite extension for turning OpenAPI/Swagger specs into ready-to-send HTTP requests.
-It parses OpenAPI/Swagger definitions and generates ready-to-send HTTP requests for manual assessment workflows.

-Use this project only in legal, authorized environments.
+Use it only in legal, authorized testing environments.

-## Why OpenAPI Sampler

-Compared to older OpenAPI parser extensions, this project focuses on:

-- OpenAPI `3.1` support (plus `2.0` and `3.0.x`)
-- Schema-aware request generation with better composed schema support:
-  - `allOf` merge behavior
-  - deterministic `oneOf` / `anyOf` branch selection
-  - discriminator-aware payload examples
-- Workflow actions for replay and export:
-  - send to Repeater / Intruder
-  - export as RAW HTTP + cURL + Python `requests`

 ## Features

-- Load specs from:
-  - local file (`.json`, `.yaml`, `.yml`)
-  - URL list file (`.txt`, `.list`, `.urls`, `.csv`)
-  - remote URL
-  - Burp Target context menu (`Send to OpenAPI Sampler`)
-  - Swagger UI pages (`/swagger/index.html`, `/swagger-ui/index.html`) with fallback discovery
-- Source-aware operation view with server and search filters.
+- Loads OpenAPI `2.0`, `3.0.x`, and `3.1` specs from local files, URLs, URL lists, Swagger UI pages, and Burp Target context menu.
+- Generates schema-aware sample requests, including `allOf`, `oneOf`, `anyOf`, and discriminator-aware payloads.
-- Request and expected response preview panes, generated from OpenAPI examples/schemas.
+- Shows request preview and expected response preview from OpenAPI examples/schemas.
+- Sends generated requests to Repeater, Intruder, Active scan, and Passive scan.
+- Exports selected requests as RAW HTTP, cURL, and Python `requests`.
+- Supports auth profiles: Bearer, OAuth2 Bearer, Basic, API key header, and API key query.
-- Row-level context actions, including bulk server override for selected operations.
+- Lets you override the server for one or more selected operations.
-- Auth profiles for generated requests:
-  - `Bearer`, `Basic`, `API key` (header/query), `OAuth2 Bearer`
-- URL-list loading quality-of-life:
-  - parsed operations are added to the table as each spec is fetched
+- Loads URL lists incrementally, so operations appear as each spec is fetched.
-  - retry with backoff on temporary failures
-  - progress indicator and cancel button
-  - failed-URL collection and copy helper
-- Session persistence:
-  - UI settings and loaded source list are restored on extension restart
-- Fetch guardrails:
-  - response timeout and per-attempt deadline
-  - maximum spec size checks (`5 MiB`)

 ## Requirements

-- Burp Suite: `2026.2+`
+- Burp Suite `2026.2+`
-- Java: `17+`
+- Java `17+`
-- Montoya API baseline: `2026.2` (build target)
-- Maven: `3.9+` (for local build)
+- Maven `3.9+` for local builds

 ## Build